rijuvenator/DisplacedDimuons/Tupler/README.md

 # Displaced Dimuons Tupler

-Last updated: 10 April 2018
+Last updated: 8 May 2018

-This subpackage contains code to produce tuples: PATTuples, nTuples, etc.
+This subpackage contains code to produce nTuples from PAT Tuples created from the PATFilter package.

 ## Plugins

 There are two plugins in `plugins/`:

   * **SimpleNTupler** is a fairly standard _EDAnalyzer_-based nTupler, running over an EDM format ROOT file and writing a tree, called _SimpleNTupler/DDTree_, to a ROOT file.
 It uses wrapper classes, including _TreeContainer_ and _*Branches_ classes, and has the _EDTokens_ as members.
-Currently, _SimpleNTupler_ expects collections from AODSIM (see configuration file)
+Currently, _SimpleNTupler_ expects a PAT Tuple produced by PATFilter.
   * **GenOnlyNTupler** is exactly the same as _SimpleNTupler_, except that it only requires the generated branches and only writes _EventBranches_ and _GenBranches_ to the tree.
-As such, _GenOnlyNTupler_ only expects collections from GEN-SIM (see configuration file)
+As such, _GenOnlyNTupler_ only expects collections from GEN-SIM.

 ## Tree and Branch Code